koopthekoopa/wii-ipl/libs/RevoEX/README.md

 Revolution Extension
 ====================
-A decompilation of Revolution Extension (RevoEX) from the Wii Menu.
+A decompilation of Revolution Extension (RevoEX; Version 2.0PR4) from the Wii Menu.

 List of libraries that are linked (in alphabetical order):